 Nepal, a land blessed with the Himalayas, is a popular trekking destination for all adventure-seekers.
 The country has many unique and exciting trekking trails.
-Thus, the popular ones such as Everest, Annapurna, Langtang etc receive many trekkers each year which make it crowded.
+Thus, the popular ones such as Everest, Annapurna, Langtang, etc receive many trekkers each year which makes it crowded.

-But there are also some off-the-beaten Nepal treks that offer spectacular views and thrilling adventures.
+But some off-the-beaten Nepal treks offer spectacular views and thrilling adventures.
 These trails are detached from city life and welcome a few visitors each year, which makes them perfect to spend some time near the Himalayas.

 In this article, we will discuss a few uncrowded treks in Nepal:

 Did you know that Dhaulagiri was once believed to be the highest mountain in the world?
 But, soon they discovered Kanchenjunga and eventually Mount Everest.
 Today, Dhaulagiri stands as the 7th tallest mountain in the world.